Skip to content

 SSH

-Anyone with write access to a Container can SSH into it with Wrangler as long as SSH is enabled.
+Anyone with write access to a Container can SSH into it with Wrangler as long as a matching public key is listed in authorized_keys.

 Configure SSH

-SSH can be configured in your Container's configuration with the wrangler_ssh and authorized_keys properties.
+SSH can be configured in your Container's configuration with the ssh and authorized_keys properties.
 Only the ssh-ed25519 key type is supported.

 Connect with Wrangler

-To SSH into a Container with Wrangler, you must first enable Wrangler SSH.
+To SSH into a Container with Wrangler, add an ssh-ed25519 public key to authorized_keys in your Container configuration.
 The following example shows a basic configuration:

 {